LightBDD/LightBDD/README.md

 	}
 }
 ```
-The above example shows feature *partial* class containing only scenraio definitions, which makes it easy to read.
+The above example shows feature *partial* class containing only scenario definitions, which makes it easy to read.

 All method implementations are separated and put in other file.
 ```C#